Board of Trustees

 As a graduate of Albuquerque Academy and the parent of a Sandia Prep alum I am familiar with the great value our city’s private schools, including Manzano, provide to the community.
 Hopefully, I can add to the positive development of MDS into an even greater local asset."

-Sarah and her husband, Brook, are parents of a current Manzano Day School student and an alumna.
+Sarah and her husband, Brook, are parents of two alumni.
 She is an active volunteer on campus.
 Sarah is a Donor Engagement Officer in Principal Gifts with The Nature Conservancy.
 She has a BA from the State University of New York at Cortland and an MBA from UNM's Robert O. Anderson School of Management.

 I believe that when I look back on our years at Manzano Day School, what I will remember are two children who were inspired each day by educators that ignited a passion for learning.
 My children are fortunate."